GregPiWalker/Diversions/README.txt

 private void HandleEventOnUiThread(object sender, EventArgs args) {
     // Everything in here is executed on the Application's main thread via the Dispatcher.
-    // Since no option was defined, this method implicitly uses the default marshalling option.
+    // Since no option was defined, this method implicitly uses the default diverter.
 }

 [Diversion(MarshalOption.RunTask)]